turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-ERC20-token-on-remix.md

 c.
 Click on `Add token`

-Now we will be able to see our token balance.
+Now we are able to see our token balance!

 <p align="center">
  <img src="../../../.gitbook/assets/celo-wallet-after-token-addition.JPG" width="350" alt="accessibility text">
 </p>

 **2. Celo Wallet**

-After you have added the token address to our wallet, simply click on `Send` button and add the address of recipient.
-Tokens will be transfered after you sign the trasaction and pay `transaction fee`.
+After adding the token address to our wallet, simply click on `Send` button and input the address of a recipient.
+Tokens will be transfered after signing the trasaction and paying the `transaction fee`.

 ## Conclusion

 This was a very intresting tutorial.
 In this tutorial we learned:
-1. What are tokens
+1. Some different use cases of Fungible tokens
-2. Different types of tokens
+2. There are different types of tokens with different standards
-3. How to deploy fungible token on Celo blockchain
+3. How to deploy a custom Fungible token on the Celo blockchain
-4. How to send tokens over Celo.
+4. How to send tokens over Celo!

-Now deploy more fungible tokens on Celo and send some over to `0x0eAd666A5B65ED614990fD582693039ed49847E6`.
-We would love to see what you created.
+We cannot wait to see what you create!